caramelcss/caramel/README.md

 │
 └── fonts/
     └── fontawesome/
-        ├── fontawesome.otf
-        ├── fontawesome-webfont.eot
-        ├── fontawesome-webfont.svg
-        ├── fontawesome-webfont.ttf
-        ├── fontawesome-webfont.woff
-        └── fontawesome-webfont.woff2
 ```

 ## Documentation
 Stuck?
 We've got you covered!
 Go on over to our [website](http://caramel.ga/), and view the Showcase.
-All code usage and examples are listed on the page.
-If you want to see how the elements are styled on page, Right Click the page and click View Source.
-(Depending on whether your browser supports this feature.)
-Need further help?
-Shoot an email to [kurisu@lumios.xyz](mailto:kurisu@lumios.xyz), and he'll try to get back to you as soon as he can.
+All code usage and examples are listed right there on the page.
+If you want to see the exact syntax we use to show you the content on the page, simply right click on the page and view source (depending on whether your browser supports this feature).

+Still stuck?
+Tweet [@kurisubrooks](https://twitter.com/kurisubrooks), and he'll try to answer any questions you may have.

 ## Compiling
 Want to tinker?
 Great!
 We've included an easy and hassle free way for you to easily compile Caramel.
 Included is a build tool that you can use to compile Caramel back into CSS.

-#### Prerequisites
+#### Required:
 Our compiler runs on [Node](https://nodejs.org/), so before you can continue, please ensure that you have it installed!
+(You can download it from their website).
-Once you have Node installed, you need [Grunt](http://gruntjs.com/).
-Run the following set of commands to install:
+Once you have Node installed, you'll need [Grunt](http://gruntjs.com/).
+If you already have both Node and Grunt installed, skip this step, otherwise, run the following set of commands to install Grunt:
 ```
 npm i grunt -g
 ```

-#### Installation:
+#### Install:
 To get the latest version of Caramel and to install the build tools, run the following set of commands:
 ```
 cd ~/.../caramel